imonteiroyh/EnsembleTechniquesECGClassification/README.md

-# Lobachevsky University Electrocardiogram Arrhythmia Classification Study
+# Electrocardiogram Arrhythmia Classification using Ensemble Techniques

 Arrhythmia detection and classification study using ensemble techniques on Lobachevsky University Eletrocardiography Database.
 Study carried out for the Digital Signal Processing Laboratory Course in December 2022.

 # Access the files